Getting Started at the Terry College of Business

 The Community Building Award recognizes Terry staff for outstanding performance in building the Terry College community.
 These nominees may exhibit an especially cooperative, inter-departmental team spirit; empower other staff to develop their skills and knowledge; maintain a strong, positive attitude over a sustained period of time; or effectively participate in staff governance.

-Professional Education Portal (PEP) + Linkedin Learning
+Professional Education Portal (PEP) & LinkedIn Learning

 The Professional Education Portal provides faculty and staff one-off classes and multi-session programs to further their careers.
 Classes cover a range of topics, from technical skills to leadership lessons, and take place both in-person and online.
 Speak with your supervisor for guidance on which options can best support your professional growth.